 - Philosophical truth.
 May be a synonym for eternal truth, or may be that which philosophers generally agree is true.

 - Existence.
 All that exists, as it exists.
 It’s mere existence, properties, and state are true by definition, independent of how we may perceive it, if we even perceive it at all.
+Includes mental states, although they exist as chemical and electrical activity as well.
 Existence is truth.

 - Multiverse.
 Existence of other universes, each with truths of its own.